CoCalc Logo Icon

 if your model fits in a single GPU but you want to easily scale up training using multiple GPUs.

-* Use `torchrun <https://pytorch.org/docs/stable/elastic/run.html>`__, to launch multiple pytorch processes if you are you using more than one node.
+* Use `torchrun <https://pytorch.org/docs/stable/elastic/run.html>`__, to launch multiple pytorch processes if you are using more than one node.

 * See also: `Getting Started with Distributed Data Parallel <../intermediate/ddp_tutorial.html>`__